 Manufacturer's instructions must NOT be taken in anyway as over-riding statutory obligations.

-- Notes: 1.
-Ensure that the Benchmark Checklist has been completed after the boiler has been installed and commissioned. - 2.
-It is the law that all boiler installations are registered by the installer through the Gas Safe Gas Work Notification Scheme. - 3.
-The boiler must only be used with Alpha CD condensing flue components.
+Notes: 1.
+Ensure that the Benchmark Checklist has been completed after the boiler has been installed and commissioned.

+2. The boiler must only be used with Alpha CD condensing flue components.